-An ·item isomorphic· to the notation declaration whose {name} and {target namespace} match the ·local name· and ·namespace name· (as defined in QName Interpretation (§3.15.3)) of the attribute item's ·actual value· or has a pair of properties as follows:
+An ·item isomorphic · to the notation declaration whose {name} and {target namespace} match the ·local name · and ·namespace name · (as defined in QName Interpretation ($\S3.15.3$)) of the attribute item's ·actual value

-[notation system]

-The value of the {system identifier} of that notation declaration. [notation public]

-The value of the {public identifier} of that notation declaration.
+PSVI Contributions for element information items [notation system] The value of the {system identifier} of that notation declaration. [notation public] The value of the {public identifier} of that notation declaration.

-NOTE: For compatibility, only one such attribute should appear on any given element.
+Note: For compatibility, only one such attribute should appear on any given element.
 If more than one such attribute does appear, which one supplies the infoset property or properties above is not defined.